BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 - perform *join* to substitute Cartesian product and selection
 - perform *restrictive selection and join* before other operations, since the most restrictive operations generates the smallest relations

+There are many examples in the slides, worth taking a look.
+# Chapter 17